 Winter follows.
 My relationship with winter is not so straight forward.
 Things I love: cosy nights in, hot soups, roast dinners, (a few gallons of) red wine, baileys, wood fires, candles, sparkly things, Dad doing up our Christmas tree in the most hap-dash and completely Moore way, daily baths, LOTR/GOT/HP marathons, wrapping up warm and spending time with family and friends at Christmas.
 Things I don't love: the deep depression that has enveloped me each January/February for the last 5 years.

 But soon enough Spring comes to the rescue.
 (Usually helped by an Easter spent with family exploring the countryside).
 As if it was planned!
 I'm not religious but someone knew what they were up to when our seasons were formed.
 Spring is my second favourite season, for the simple reason it brings hope.
 Each Snowdrop and Daffodil bring a whisper of the flourishing summer to come and with them a loving, reassuring hand on the shoulder.
 It is going to be ok.
 You can do this.
 You're going to be just fine.
-Every sunny day in Spring feels like a divine gift, one of which I appreciate greedily.
+Every sunny day in Spring feels like a divine gift, one of which I devour greedily.

 And finally Summer.
 I leave summer until last because it is the most essential season of all.
 Although it's not the most poetic season, I won't deny it's essential.
 The resetting of the timer.
 The hot summer days.
 The hazy summer nights.
 The humid air.
 The excitement.
 Cold beers.
 Ice lollies.
 Swimming.
 Beaches.
 Dancing.
 Exploring.
 Friends.
 Laughter.
 Happiness.
 Summer goes by too quickly yet lasts forever at the same time.
 I couldn't have 4 seasons of summer, one is most definitely enough but it is the perfect indulgent dessert to a beautifully balanced meal.